buckylee2019/sqlg-airflow-2.0/README.md

 - Login : airflow
 - Password : airflow

 For encrypted connection passwords (in Local or Celery Executor), you must have the same fernet_key.
-By default docker-airflow generates the fernet_key at startup, you have to set an environment variable in the docker-compose (ie: docker-compose-LocalExecutor.yml) file to set the same key accross containers.
+By default sqlg-airflow generates the fernet_key at startup, you have to set an environment variable in the docker-compose (ie: docker-compose-LocalExecutor.yml) file to set the same key accross containers.
 To generate a fernet_key :

     docker run jessewei/sqlg-airflow python -c "from cryptography.fernet import Fernet; FERNET_KEY = Fernet.generate_key().decode(); print(FERNET_KEY)"